samsadar236/inventory-sql-optimization/README.md

 ---

-##  Database Architecture (3NF Normalization)
+## Database Architecture (Star Schema)
-The raw data was ingested, cleaned, and normalized into a 3rd Normal Form (3NF) relational schema to eliminate redundancy and optimize query performance.
-Indexes were applied to primary and foreign keys.
+The raw dataset was ingested, cleaned, and modeled into a highly efficient Star Schema designed for analytical processing (OLAP).
+This structure centers around a daily inventory fact table connected to multiple dimension tables, optimizing the performance of complex aggregations and BI dashboard queries.
+Indexes were applied to all primary and foreign keys.

 ```mermaid
 erDiagram